IZ-f-AI-ss3/Neural-Networks-for-Options-Pricing/README.md

 This project was undertaken for a leading French bank to explore the use of neural networks in options pricing, with a comparison to traditional pricing methods.

 The second part of the project focuses on a personal optimization of the initial work.
-It features a refined, clean, and easy-to-read codebase, providing significant improvements over the original implementation (C_projet.ipynb).
+It features a refined, clean, and easy-to-read codebase, providing significant improvements over the original implementation (C_projet.ipynb), with a difference between upper and lower bound equal to the one provided by the article .